natecostello/van_two_point_oh/blog/2021-10-9-neoprene-thinsulate-felt/wall-treatments.md

 	# source: [vecteezy]
 	# url: url
 ---

-**TLDR: We used automotive felt, neoprene, and thinsulate for thermal (and some acoustic) insulation of the walls and ceiling.**
+**TLDR: We used automotive felt, neoprene, and thinsulate for thermal (and some acoustic) insulation of the walls and ceiling.**<!--excerpt-->

 Insulation is the great divider of our time.
 We put our faith in physics, and in this house we believe: